Nail Technician Job Duties and Employment Options

 Employment Options for Nail Technicians

-The BLS projected that employment growth for the 2010-2020 decade would be 17%, which is about as fast as the average for all jobs.
+The BLS projected that employment growth for the 2012-2022 decade would be 16% for manicurists and pedicurists, which is faster than the average for all jobs.
 The BLS also noted that nail technicians with previous experience and a license to provide a range of services would enjoy the best opportunities, but that competition would be strong for high-paying positions.

-As of May 2012, the BLS reported that the median annual wage for manicures and pedicurists was $19,220, or $9.24 per hour.
-The lowest 10% earned $8.00 per hour, whereas the highest 10% of nail technicians earned $14.21 hourly.
-Although most nail technicians are employed full-time, many work part-time, so these earnings may be supplemented by other wages.
+As of May 2013, the BLS reported that the median annual wage for manicures and pedicurists was $19,340, or $9.30 per hour.
+The lowest-paid 10% earned $8.03 per hour or less, whereas the highest-paid 10% of nail technicians earned $14.58 hourly or more.
+Although most nail technicians are employed full time, some work part time, so these earnings may be supplemented by other wages.

 Related to Nail Technicians